-4 Sense Partners.
-Horowhenua Socio-Economic projections, Summary and methods, Projections update report, May 2020, p2 across the district, increasing the capacity of the existing network to deal with traffic growth, as well as extending it into new growth areas;
+&lt;sup>4 Sense Partners.
+Horowhenua Socio-Economic projections, Summary and methods, Projections update report, May 2020, p2

-[&]quot;Horowhenua's strong population growth is driven by a continued substantial inflow of migrants from other parts of New Zealand.
+&quot;Horowhenua's strong population growth is driven by a continued substantial inflow of migrants from other parts of New Zealand.
 We are forecasting a net inflow of 650 domestic migrants per year over the next 10 years.
 This is a substantial upward revision, from 270 migrants per year in our 2019 forecasts."
 Sense Partners puts this down to a combination of factors including: